 The radiographer contributes a special talent to the health care team.
 You'll conduct essential tests that assist in diagnosis and treatment.
 You'll assist physicians by using advanced applications of radiant energy to examine your patient for broken bones, ulcers, and tumors.
 Radiologic technology is a responsible and rewarding profession.

 You'll learn to understand state-of-the-art equipment and how to obtain images quickly and safely.
 At the same time, you'll experience the feelings of the child in pain or the adult who's anxious about what the image will reveal.
 In short, you'll experience compassion and technology working together to help people.

 It's not an easy task.
-But if you'd like a rewarding career in a growing field with exciting new technology and employment opportunities around the world ... radiologic technology may be the profession for you.
+But if you'd like a rewarding career in a growing field with exciting new technology and employment opportunities worldwide, radiologic technology may be the profession for you.

 Completed applications must be submitted by the February 28th deadline date to be considered for an August admission date.

-An information pack, including application, can be downloaded above or you can contact Vicki Youngs, Director, School of Radiologic Techonology, at 607-737-4289 or by email at email@example.com
+An information pack, including application, can be downloaded above or you can contact Vicki Youngs, Director, School of Radiologic Technology, at 607-737-4289 or by email at email@example.com